 Huayna Potosi by Tom from Traveltomtom

-Climbing Huayna Potosi in Bolivia is definitely one of my highlights traveling in South America.
+Climbing Huayna Potosi in Bolivia is definitely one of my highlights travelling in South America.
 Don’t take this lightly, this is not something for beginners.
 That said when I arrived in La Paz, that is where the 3-day expedition to the summit starts, I had zero affinity with mountaineering.
 Huayna Potosi is considered one of the easiest 6,000+ mountains to climb in the world which means with a lot of determination and a good level of fitness this is doable.
 Mind you that this is by far the hardest thing I have ever done in my life, but it was so worth it.
 I will never forget the moment we finally reached the top and saw the sunrise over Bolivia in the far distance.

-Huayna Potosi is situated just a couple hours outside the capital of Bolivia.
+Huayna Potosi is situated just a couple of hours outside the capital of Bolivia.
 You can easily book the expedition at travel agencies and guesthouses around the city.
-For a 3,5 day all-inclusive trip you wont pay more than $130.
+For a 3,5 day all-inclusive trip you won’t pay more than $130.
 That means you will get picked up, fit all your gear, driven to base camp, go on an ice climbing expedition, climb to snow camp, guided to the summit and returned to La Paz.
-Believe me this is one of the best investments in your life!
+Believe me, this is one of the best investments in your life!
 While climbing a mountain you will truly get to know yourself and your limits.
-If you are traveling in South America and ready to push your limits this is a must do.
+If you are travelling in South America and ready to push your limits this is a must do.